 Houston, South Texas and Beaumont/East Texas Gas Reliability Infrastructure Programs (GRIP).
 The natural gas distribution business of CERC's (Gas Operations) Houston, South Texas and Beaumont/East Texas Divisions each submitted annual GRIP filings on March 31, 2014.
-For the Houston Division, CERC has asked that its GRIP filing to recover costs related to \$66.6 million in incremental capital expenditures that were incurred in 2013 be operationally suspended for one year so as to ensure earnings more consistent with those currently approved.
-For the South Texas Division, the filing is to recover costs related to \$15.9 million in incremental capital expenditures that were incurred in 2013.
-The increase in revenue requirements for this filing period is \$1.8 million annually based on an authorized rate of return of 8.75%.
-Rates should be implemented by July 2014.
-For the Beaumont/East Texas Division, the first GRIP filing is to recover costs related to \$31.4 million in incremental capital expenditures that were incurred in 2012 and 2013.
+For the Houston Division, we had asked that our GRIP filing to recover costs related to \$66.6 million in incremental capital expenditures that were incurred in 2013 be operationally suspended for one year so as to ensure earnings more consistent with those currently approved.
+For the South Texas Division, the filing is to recover costs related to \$15.9 million in incremental capital expenditures that were incurred in \$1.8 million annually based on an authorized rate of return of 8.75%.
+Rates were implemented for certain customers in May 2014.
+In those areas in which the jurisdictional deadline was extended by regulatory action, the first GRIP filing is to recover costs related to \$31.4 million in incremental capital expenditures that were incurred in 2013.
+The increase in revenue route to \$31.4 million in incremental capital expenditures that were implemented in July 2014 after final approval by the Railroad Commission of Texas (Railroad Commission).
+For the Beaumont/East Texas Division, the first GRIP filing is to recover costs related to \$31.4 million in incremental capital expenditures that were incurred in 2013.
 The increase in revenue requirements for this filing period is \$3.0 million annually based on an authorized rate of return of 8.51%.
-Rates should be implemented by July 2014.
+Rates were implemented for this filing period is \$3.0 million annually based on an authorized return of 8.51%.
+Rates were implemented for this filing period is \$3.0 million annually based on an authorized rate of return of 8.51%.
+Rates were implemented for certain customers in May 2014.
+In those areas in which the jurisdictional deadline was extended by regulatory action, the rates were implemented in July 2014 after final approval by the Railroad Commission.

 Minnesota Rate Proceeding.
 On August 2, 2013, Gas Operations filed a general rate case in Minnesota to increase base rates by \$44.3 million (including the movement of a \$15 million energy efficiency rider into base rates), based on a rate base of \$700 million and return on equity (ROE) of 10.3%.
 In compliance with state law, Gas Operations implemented interim rates reflecting \$42.9 million dollars of the requested increase for gas used on and after October 1, 2013.
+This rate filing is intended to recover significant capital expenditures Gas Operations is making in Minnesota and included moving \$15 million of energy efficiency expenditures to base rates.
 Evidentiary hearings were held before an administrative law judge (ALJ) in January 2014.
 On April 9, 2014 the ALJ issued its findings of fact and recommendations, which support a \$31.6 million revenue increase based on a 9.59% ROE.
-This rate filing is intended to recover significant capital expenditures Gas Operations is making in Minnesota and included moving \$15 million of energy efficiency expenditures to base rates.
-In May
+In May 2014, the Minnesota Public Utility Commission (MPUC) entered an order approving a rate increase of \$33 million based on a 9.59% ROE and a 52.6% equity ratio.
+The MPUC also authorized the implemented in the fourth quarter of 2014.
+Since the adopted revenue increase is less than the interim revenue increase, a refund to customers, which has been accrued, is anticipated in the fourth quarter of 2014.